 Year 3 modules include:

-This module explores issues of reception and interpretation within the field of film studies both in historical and theoretical terms.
+This module considers issues of reception and interpretation within the field of film studies from both a historical and theoretical perspective.
 Using a variety of case-studies, the module explores the historical and theoretical issues that inform and structure film reception and interpretation, the interaction between text and context and the formation of film canons.

-This module explores the ways in which Hollywood film represents American history and culture.
+This module explores the ways in which Hollywood film represents American history and culture, examining notions of myth, cultural, political and social context, and the genre of the Hollywood historical film.
 Considering both specific historical events and broader cultural eras, the module examines both issues of historical narrative and Hollywood’s key role in both representing and challenging norms of American culture.

 This module charts the development of the French New Wave, a group of films of the late 1950s and 1960s and one of the most influential movements in film history.